leafo/tableshape/README.md

 Returns a new type checker that matches the same type, or `nil`.

+#### `type:describe(description)`

+Returns a wrapped type checker that will use `description` to describe the type when an error message is returned. `description` can either be a string literal, or a function.
+When using a function, it must return the description of the type as a string.

 #### `shape_type:is_open()`

 > This method is deprecated, use the `open = true` constructor option on shapes instead